Written by Katolen Yardley, DO (EU), MNIMH, RH (AHG) Doctor of Osteopathy (EU) ~ Manual Osteopathic Practitioner ~ Medical Herbalist

 Utilizing the patient’s case history, physical assessment and orthopedic tests along with the use of palpation skills for detecting areas of diminished mobility; classical osteopathy techniques focus on finding the underlying cause of the symptoms, whether near to or distant from the person’s area of complaint.
 The gentle, hands on treatment is focused on assisting the body to normalize any areas of dysfunction.
 Modern manual osteopathy incorporates lifestyle modifications, exercise, stretching and supplements as part of a wholistic treatment protocol.

 Osteopathy is used to address a variety of health issues.
-Find out if Osteopathic manual therapy is right for you.
+Find out if Osteopathic manual therapy is right for you, read more at Alinear Osteopathy.
 Email us today.
-Vancouver Manual Osteopathy Therapy: Alchemy & Elixir Health Group.
+Appointments in Vancouver for Manual Osteopathy Therapy are booked at Alchemy & Elixir Health Group.

 Read about future blog postings on “Manual Osteopathic Techniques” and “Why I Chose Manual Osteopathy as an adjunct profession” upcoming.